 Athletics in Barbados

-Thompsons name is well respected around the world, and although he has not scored a major victory recently he continues to perform well against the best sprinters.
+Thompsons name is well respected worldwide, and although he has not scored a major victory recently, he continues to perform well against the best sprinters.

 The Amateur Athletics Association is the organizing body for athletics in Barbados.
-Its programmes cover all spheres of track and field, and it is held in high esteem by all of the international bodies, including the International Olympic Committee.
+Its programs cover all spheres of track and field, and it is held in high esteem by all international bodies, including the International Olympic Committee.

-One of the highlights of the athletics programme is the annual Run Barbados International Road Race Series, held in early December.
-This comprises a 10-kilometre race, a marathon, and several other fun races.
-Participants in this race have come from the United States, Canada, England, Ireland, Ethiopia, Nigeria and the Caribbean countries of St. Vincent, Guyana and Trinidad and Tobago and other countries around the world.
+One of the highlights of the athletics program is the annual Run Barbados International Road Race Series, held in early December.
+This comprises a 10-kilometer race, a marathon, and several other fun races.
+Participants in this race have come from the United States, Canada, England, Ireland, Ethiopia, Nigeria, the Caribbean countries of St. Vincent, Guyana and Trinidad and Tobago, and other countries worldwide.

-The list of winners of the Run Barbados series include 1984 Olympic Marathon silver medallist John Tracey of Ireland, two-time Boston Marathon winner Geoff Smith, world 10-kilometre record holder Hugh Jones and womens 10 kilometre world record holder Judi St. Hilaire of the United States.
+The winners of the Run Barbados series include 1984 Olympic Marathon silver medallist John Tracey of Ireland, two-time Boston Marathon winner Geoff Smith, world 10-kilometer record holder Hugh Jones and women 10-kilometer world record holder Judi St. Hilaire of the United States.